- State Farm vs. Farmers: Which one is the cheapest?

 State Farm vs. Farmers: Rates for high-risk drivers

-State Farm offers the lowest rates for high-risk drivers.
-A high-risk driver is someone with multiple speeding tickets, accidents or a serious offense like a DUI on their record.
-This can make it harder to find affordable car insurance.
+State Farm has the best rates for high-risk drivers.
+A high-risk driver is someone who has multiple speeding tickets, accidents or a serious offense like a DUI on their record.
+This can make it a challenge to find affordable auto insurance.

-For drivers with a DUI, State Farm is more affordable, with an average rate of $3,179.
+For the drivers with DUI, State Farm is cheaper, with average rates of $3,179.

 Type of violation | State Farm | Farmers |